 The Board concluded its investigation and released report A13H0001 on 15 June 2016.

 TSB Recommendation A16-14 (June 2016)

-This, and other investigations have highlighted the need for Transport Canada (TC) to adapt its approach to regulatory oversight to the competence of the operator.
-The documentation provided to TC inspectors evolved considerably in the time period covered by this investigation, and TC continues to provide new training to its inspectors as outlined in the Safety action taken section of the investigation report on this occurrence.
+This, and other investigations have highlighted the need for TC to adapt its approach to regulatory oversight to the competence of the operator.
+The documentation provided to TC inspectors evolved considerably in the time period covered by this investigation, and TC continues to provide new training to its inspectors as outlined in the Safety action taken section of the report.

 However, recent investigations have highlighted the fact that, when faced with an operator that is unable or unwilling to address identified safety deficiencies, TC has difficulty adapting its approach to ensure that deficiencies are effectively identified and that they are addressed in a timely manner.

 TC’s risk-based approach to surveillance planning resulted in the operators, which were all viewed as higher risk, being scheduled for more frequent surveillance.
 However,in A13W0120, unsafe conditions remained unidentified when the surveillance remained focused on processes.
-In other occurrences, unsafe conditions were allowed to persist for an extended period while TC relied heavily on a corrective action plan (CAP) process, in which the operators were ill-equipped to participate.
+In other occurrences, unsafe conditions were allowed to persist for an extended period while TC relied heavily on a CAP process, in which the operators were ill-equipped to participate.

-Therefore, to ensure that companies use their safety management system (SMS) effectively, and to ensure that companies continue operating in compliance with regulations, the Board recommended that
+Therefore, to ensure that companies use their SMS effectively, and to ensure that companies continue operating in compliance with regulations, the Board recommended that

 The Department of Transport enhance its oversight policies, procedures and training to ensure the frequency and focus of surveillance, as well as post-surveillance oversight activities, including enforcement, are commensurate with the capability of the operator to effectively manage risk.